tensorflow/community/rfcs/20190116-embedding-partitioned-variable.md

 ### Partitioned layer in Mirrored Architecture?

 Partitioned layer is a set of normal variables under the hood.
-They don't require allgather to work correctly.
+They don't require allgather to work efficiently.
 But there are also several ways to handle partitioned layers as well.

 #### Single host